data-and-design/data-and-design.github.io/index.md

 The <span class="dnd">Data & Design</span> Group is an interdisciplinary research group that uses design to understand and reimagine socio-technical systems.

-We envision a world where people have the power to shape the design of systems that affect their social and political lives.
+We envision a world where everyone has the power to shape the design of systems that affect their social and political lives.

 We are known for our work on <a href="/research#theme-access">accessibility in interactive data analysis</a> and <a href="/research#theme-refusal">consent and refusal in data ethics</a>.